xelis-project/xelis-genesix-wallet/README.md

 ## Contributing

 We welcome contributions from the community!
-If you'd like to contribute to XELIS Wallet, please follow our [contribution guidelines](CONTRIBUTING.md) and submit a pull request.
+If you'd like to contribute to Genesix, please follow our [contribution guidelines](CONTRIBUTING.md) and submit a pull request.

 ## License

-XELIS Wallet is open source and licensed under the [MIT License](LICENSE).
+Genesix is open source and licensed under the [MIT License](LICENSE).
 Feel free to modify and distribute the application as per the terms of the license.

 ## Contact